 Head to Ready, Paint, Fire in downtown Breckenridge.
 The open studio hours include paint your own pottery, canvas painting or mosaic work.
 We suggest the pottery; try his and hers mugs, perhaps two sets so you’ll have one at home and in the office.

 Later, stroll down Main Street and check out the town’s art galleries.
 Breckenridge galleries run the gamut from Art on a Whim, which offers fun — and often humorous — art pieces, to Breckenridge Gallery, which has been selling renowned pieces for over 30 years.
 Both are family owned and run.

 Pre-packaged gift bags may save time, but the fun here is in the journey: Think Euro-style picnic and stroll (or bike) through town to pick up all you really need for a picnic.
 Begin at La Francaise (411 S. Main St. #3, 970-547-7173) and grab a baguette (though it may be tough to resist a pastry to fuel your journey).
 Next, head northward to Breckenridge Cheese and Chocolate, a name indicative of the selection — plus the shop sells wine.
 The helpful staff can suggest pairings to suit your taste.

 Continue to Olive Fusion, where you can taste specialty oils and balsamics before you buy.
 Settle on your favorite, or try a flight and pick a few of each.
-Finish up at The Local Market for fruit and miscellaneous tapas, as well as dairy and gluten-free items, much of them organic and Colorado-made.
+Finish up at the Breckenridge Market for fruit and miscellaneous tapas.